 Practical Information on Koekohe Beach and Moeraki Boulders

-- Stairs lead down to Koekohe Beach.
+- Stairs lead down to Koekohe “boulders” Beach.
 Access requires a $2 fee to use the stairs.
-Money collection is on an honour system.
-It is unclear as to what the money is used for, or even who collects it.
-Most of the information I could find suggests the $2 is a donation used for maintenance and upkeep.
+Money collection is on an honour system and used for maintenance and upkeep.

-- Locals and other adventure seekers often park their car a kilometre down the road and walk along the public beach to access the boulders without paying the small fee.
+- Locals and other adventure seekers often park their car a kilometre down the road and walk along the public beach to access the boulders.

-- Check the Moeraki Boulders tide times before you plan your day.
+- Check the times for Moeraki Boulders Moeraki Boulders tides before you plan your day.
 Ideally, arrive closer to low tide than to high tide.

 - The easiest way to arrive at the boulders is with your own vehicle, and with one, you can travel down the road to the Katiki Point Lighthouse where you might see penguins, seals or other wildlife.

 - The Waitati Seasider is a stunning train ride that runs from Dunedin to Oamaru and back.
-It offers an option to disembark at Moeraki Boulders, allowing visitors a two-hour window to catch the train on its return from Oamaru to Moeraki boulders.
+It offers an option to disembark at the boulders, allowing visitors a two-hour window to catch the train on its return from Oamaru to Moeraki boulders.

 - If you like tours, the ideal option is a private and personalized Dunedin tour or shore excursion from Viator that can include a visit to these perfectly round rocks.

 - Koekohe Beach was a stop on our road trip from Dunedin to Christchurch.